 Yep I know that sounds like cartoon characters 😉.

-If you like chocolate cookies, then you’ll love these Rolo Chocolate Cookies.
+So, if you like chocolate cookies, you’ll love these Rolo Chocolate Cookies.

 Recipe: Rolo Chocolate Cookies makes 18-20